ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## distributed_product_mode

-Changes the behavior of [distributed subqueries](../../query_language/select.md#queries-distributed-subrequests), i.e. in cases when the query contains the product of distributed tables.
+Changes the behavior of [distributed subqueries](../../query_language/select.md#queries-distributed-subrequests).

+ClickHouse applies this setting when the query contains the product of distributed tables, i.e. when the query for a distributed table contains a non-GLOBAL subquery for the distributed table.
-ClickHouse applies the configuration if the subqueries on any level have a distributed table that exists on the local server and has more than one shard.

 Restrictions:

 - Only applied for IN and JOIN subqueries.
-- Used only if a distributed table is used in the FROM clause.
+- Only if the FROM section uses a distributed table containing more than one shard.
+- If the subquery concerns a distributed table containing more than one shard,
-- Not used for a table-valued [ remote](../../query_language/table_functions/remote.md#table_functions-remote) function.
+- Not used for a table-valued [ remote](../../query_language/table_functions/remote.md#table_functions-remote).

 The possible values ​​are:

+- `deny`  — Default value.
+Prohibits using these types of subqueries (returns the "Double-distributed in/JOIN subqueries is denied" exception).
+- `local`  — Replaces the database and table in the subquery with local ones for the destination server (shard), leaving the normal `IN` / `JOIN.`
+- `global` — Replaces the `IN` / `JOIN` query with `GLOBAL IN` / `GLOBAL JOIN.`
+- `allow`  — Allows the use of these types of subqueries.

 <a name="settings-settings-fallback_to_stale_replicas_for_distributed_queries"></a>